 Deferred tax assets are recognized for all carryforward of unused tax losses and unused tax credits and deductible temporary differences to the extent that it is probable that taxable profit will be available or there are sufficient taxable temporary differences against which the unused tax losses, unused tax credits or deductible temporary differences can be utilized.
 The amount of deferred tax assets determined to be recognized is based upon the likely timing and the level of future taxable profits and taxable temporary differences together with future tax planning strategies.
+Please refer to Note 6 for more details on deferred tax assets that the Group have not recognized as at 31 December 2024.

-(g) Accounts receivable-estimation of impairment loss
+(g) Accounts receivable - estimation of impairment loss